 Since the lungs are tied to qi, then qi strengthening herbs are often recommended for strengthening the lungs.

 Chinese Herbs to Strengthen the Lungs

-Ginseng is considered especially nourishing to lungs, the skin, and the stomach.
+Ginseng is considered especially nourishing to the lungs, skin, and stomach.
 Ginseng is said to moisten and cool the lungs, making it particularly useful for those with dry coughs.
 American Ginseng is recommended over Asian Ginseng for this purpose, as American Ginseng is considered a yin tonic that is cooling in nature, while Asian Ginseng is a yang tonic that tends to be hot in nature.

 Astragalus is one of the most commonly used Chinese herbs for strengthening and tonifying qi and the immune system.
 In TCM, the lungs and the colon make up the majority of the immune system, so strengthening these two organs leads to overall immune strength.
 Astragalus is thought to build up the protective qi, vitalize immune defenses, and to ward off infections.
 Astragalus is said to be useful for those who frequently come down with colds and the flu, have difficulty breathing (such as asthma), and who tend to sweat too much or not enough.

 Cordyceps is one of many mushrooms treasured in TCM.
 Cordyceps is a powerful yang lung tonic.
 This medicinal mushroom was used traditionally to strengthen respiratory power in those who needed extra energy, such as athletes.
 It is recommended for those who suffer from chronic lung weakness with cough, wheezing, or shortness of breath.
 Cordyceps may also help boost immune strength thanks to its natural abilities to resist a wide range of pathogenic bacteria, fungi, and viruses.